 If mild signs or symptoms of adverse effects (level I) are seen, the rate of study drug infusion should be halved to see if the signs and symptoms disappear.
 If the lowered infusion rate is tolerated without problems for 30 minutes, the infusion rate may be increased to the previous rate.
 If adverse effects are, in the physicians judgement, more than mild (level II), the infusion should be interrupted until the adverse effects have disappeared for approximately 30 minutes, after which time the infusion can cautiously be restarted at 0.01 ml/kg/minute.
-Pregnant women who experience a level II reaction, should have an external fetal monitor in place when the infusion is restarted, and fetal monitoring should be performed with subsequent infusions.
-In the event of level III reaction, the infusion should be discontinued immediately.
+Pregnant women who experience a level II reaction, should have an external fetal monitor in place when the infusion is restarted, and fetal monitoring should be discontinued immediately.
 Treatment necessary to manage the reaction should be administered, and fetal well-being monitored.
 No subsequent infusions should be administered without prior approval of the study chair.